tshisikule/hello-world/README.md

 # hello-world

-Hi everyone, I am new to githup, please have patience with me.
+Hi everyone, I am new to githup, have patience with me.